yelabucsf/dna-xformers-yelab/README.md

   ./scripts/run_s3_sync.sh from_s3 data results/analysis
   ```

-The scripts will use the S3 bucket named `dna-deeplearn-yelab` for all sync operations.
+The scripts will use the S3 bucket named `dna-xformers-yelab` for all sync operations.

 ## Note on PyTorch